0hhanum/PRESS/README.md

-This app support you to record your weight training 🏋🏻‍♀️🏋🏻‍♀️💪
+This app assist you to record your weight training 🏋🏻‍♀️🏋🏻‍♀️💪

 ## Select screen